daniellerch/daniellerch.github.io/stego/aletheia/training-en.md

 The first step in creating our dataset is to create stego images.
 We already have cover images, so now we will use Aletheia to create stego images.
-This we will have to do by embedding information using the steganography method for which we want to create the model.
+We will do this by embedding information using the steganography method for which we want to create the model.